JohnDuprey/HuduCertificateBot/README.md

 ## PSA Config Properties
 - Generic Properties
+    - HuduDomainExclusionlist - Comma separated list of website names to match and skip ticket creation
     - HuduPSAIntegration - Set this to the matching integration name in Hudu (e.g. cw_manage), this enables ticketing for expirations
     - PSATicketAdditionalNotes - Notes to append ticket initial description
 - ConnectWise Manage